 §749.2470.
 What must I do to verify a foster family home?

-You must take the following steps to verify a foster family home:
+(a) You must take the following steps to verify a foster family home:

 (1) Complete and document the requirements for §749.2447 of this subchapter (relating to What information must I obtain for the foster home screening?);